 If you suspect that your employer is not paying you the overtime wages you deserve, you have the right to pursue damages from them in court.
 The best way to determine whether you have an unpaid overtime case is to consult with experienced wage and hour lawyers like the attorneys at the Employment and Commerce Law Group.

 In some cases, unscrupulous employers may deny overtime wages to whole groups of workers, leading to potential grounds for a class-action lawsuit.
 An attorney can help you determine which course of action is best for you and ensure your case is filed before the FLSA’s two-year statute of limitations for legal action expires.

-What the Employment and Consumer Law Group Can Do for Me
+What the Employment and Commerce Law Group Can Do for Me

 Call or contact us today to get started.
 There’s no obligation, so there’s nothing to lose.